desec-io/desec-stack/docs/domains.rst

     curl -X GET https://desec.io/api/v1/domains/ \
         --header "Authorization: Token {token}"

 to retrieve an overview of the domains you own.
+Domains are returned in reverse chronological order of their creation.

-The response status code is ``200 OK``.
+The response status code in case of success is ``200 OK``.
 This is true also if you do not own any domains; in this case, the response body will be an empty JSON array.

+Up to 500 items are returned at a time.
+If you have a larger number of domains configured, the use of `pagination`_ is required.

 Retrieving a Specific Domain